 At RAITH (February/March 2019) to perform sample preparation with EBL and EBID for producing SNS SETs,

-At AALTO (January 2020) to get trained on metrology-grade current measurement,
+At AALTO (January/March 2020) to get trained on metrology-grade current measurement,

-At UKON (April 2020) for training in the break-junction technique.
+At UKON (Fall 2020) for training in the break-junction technique.

 Energy transport and relaxation dynamics in a single quantum dot device